 Take a survey to assess app risk to find out what vulnerabilities apps could expose and what to do to improve app security.

 Mobile App Security Issues

 Protecting customer, business and IP data should be at the center of every businesses’ consumer app development and IT acquisition strategy.
 Securing applications and data against exploitation is key to preventing brand damage, financial loss, intellectual property theft and government penalties.
-Unfortunately, traditional cybersecurity approaches don’t provide the protection necessary to protect mobile applications.
+Unfortunately, traditional cybersecurity approaches don’t provide the protection necessary to protect against mobile application vulnerabilities.
 They are based on securing the network perimeter and focus on attacks and intrusions with technologies like anti-virus and web application firewalls (WAF).
 In many cases applications are simply not designed with the idea of including protection, or supporting compliance requirements, from the inside out – security simply isn’t in the purview of developers looking to build great apps.